JKHHai/G4_H263_Compression/README.md

 * Isamu Poy

 ## Acknowledgements
 We would like to thank Xilinx for providing open source 3rd party IP cores (TEMAC, UARTLite, AXIS FIFO, etc.) which we have utilized in our design.
 We also like to thank Professor Chow for supplying the class with Xilinx FPGAs over the FPGA-net and the TAs for their continued support on Piazza.
+We would also like to acknowledge the use of the following sources, which helped to inspire and guide our design:
+[1] “An FPGA-based video compressor for H.263 compatible bitstreams,” *IEEE Xplore.* [Online].
+Available: https://ieeexplore.ieee.org/document/854657.
+[Accessed: 31-Jan-2021].
+[2] Shnain, Hayder Waleed, et al. “Implementation of Run Length Encoding Using Verilog HDL.” *International Journal of Science and Research (IJSR),* 2018, pp. 1–4., doi:https://www.ijsr.net/archive/v9i3/SR20306192039.pdf.